morispi/CONSENT/README.md

 correction) for each read.
 Each read's alignment pile is then further divided into smaller windows, that are corrected idependently.
 First, a multiple alignment strategy is used in order to compute consensus.
 Then, this consensus is further polished with a local de Bruijn graph, in order to get rid of the remaining errors.
-Additionally to error correction, CONSENT can also perform contigs polishing.
+Additionally to error correction, CONSENT can also perform assembly polishing.

 Requirments
 --------------

   - A Linux based operating system.
   - Python3.
+  - g++, minimum version 5.5.0.
-  - A g++ version supporting C++11
+  - CMake, minimum version 2.8.2.

 Installation
 --------------